What is a LinkedList in Java?

 System.out.println("Fruits: " + fruits);

-// Add element at the beginning
+// Add an element at the beginning

 fruits.addFirst("Orange");